-Tom Vivien, Walter Fink, and Ulla Gandil were members of the UEE Army Corp of Engineers who specialized in quickly building pressurized landing zones in combat zones during their service.
-They founded VFG Industrial shortly after being discharged and attempted to bring their expertise to the civilian market.
-With so many mining groups and terraformers out there, they believed there was a demand for functional and well-crafted hangars in ‘non-ideal’ conditions.
-They were correct, clients came in droves, until the Army attempted to sue them for patent theft.
-The lawsuit claimed that VFG’s entire business was built upon proprietary design briefs written for and owned by the Army.
-VFG tried to settle in for a long fight, but soon began to run out of resources.
-With a freeze on their business, no more money was coming in, but the three refused to back down.
-When things seemed bleakest, they received a reprieve, of sorts.
-ArcCorp was very interested in their hangar building methods, specifically for their mining and terraforming subsidiaries, but also to mass-market to the public.
-The members of VFG were divided.
-Fink utterly refused to sell to the MegaCorp, but the other two knew they had no choice.
-The three finally agreed to sell.
-ArcCorp’s lawyers took over their defense and within a matter of weeks managed to work some backroom black magic to hamstring the Army’s case.
-Fink took a substantial buyout and left the firm.
-Tom Vivien and Ulla Gandil are technically still on the board, but control of the company has shifted to ArcCorp.
+VFG Industrial was founded by Tom Vivien, Walter Fink, and Ulla Gandil.
+They were members of the UEE Army Corp of Engineers and specialized in building pressurized landing zones in combat zones.
+After being discharged, they founded VFG Industrial to bring their expertise to the civilian market.
+They believed there was a demand for functional and well-crafted hangars in ‘non-ideal’ conditions and were proven correct when clients came in droves.
+However, the Army sued them for patent theft, claiming that VFG’s business was built upon proprietary design briefs owned by the Army.
+VFG tried to fight the lawsuit but began to run out of resources.
+ArcCorp became interested in their hangar building methods and took over their defense.
+Fink refused to sell to the MegaCorp but Vivien and Gandil knew they had no choice.
+The three agreed to sell and ArcCorp’s lawyers managed to hamstring the Army’s case.
+Fink took a substantial buyout and left the firm while Vivien and Gandil remained on the board but control shifted to ArcCorp.